muhammedhelal35/Desert-Shop-E-commerce-platform-/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue in the GitHub repository
-- Check the documentation in the `/docs` folder
-- Review the error logs in the `/logs` directory

-## 🔮 Roadmap

-- [ ] Mobile app development
-- [ ] Advanced analytics dashboard
-- [ ] Multi-language support
-- [ ] Advanced search with Elasticsearch
-- [ ] Real-time chat support
-- [ ] Loyalty program integration
-- [ ] Social media integration
-- [ ] Advanced inventory management
-- [ ] API for third-party integrations

----

 **DesertShop** - Bringing sweet moments to your doorstep! 🍰✨